MicrosoftDocs/win32/desktop-src/Msi/rtlro-control-attribute.md

 ---
-Description: 'If this style bit is set the text in the control is displayed in a right-to-left reading order.' ms.assetid: '68394498-98ca-4bcd-86c0-3f692a26a258'
+Description: If this style bit is set the text in the control is displayed in a right-to-left reading order. ms.assetid: 68394498-98ca-4bcd-86c0-3f692a26a258
-title: RTLRO Control Attribute
+title: RTLRO Control Attribute ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RTLRO Control Attribute